-Mr. Paul could have his surgery anywhere in the world.
-As a member of Congress he has subsidized healthcare (thank you US taxpayers) and as a doctor he would have access to the clinics around the world with the best success rates for a hernia repair.
+Sen. Paul could have his surgery anywhere in the world.
+As a member of Congress he has subsidized healthcare (thank you US taxpayers!) and as a doctor he would have access to the clinics around the world with the best success rates for a hernia repair.

 He chose Shouldice, a hospital that does not use surgical mesh in its repairs.
 This is the same clinic where consumer advocate Ralph Nader chose to have his hernia repaired, as he told us during an interview on his radio hour.
 Listen here.

 The Hill reports the story on Rand Paul here.
 Sen. Paul will be paying for his care out of pocket.
 He is not able to use his US-based healthcare plan.
-Shouldice is a privately owned hospital that takes private payers but also is covered by the Ontario hospital plan.
-The socical aspect of medicine in Canada applies only to Canadians.
+Shouldice is a privately owned hospital that takes private payers but also is covered by the Ontario hospital plan, which covers only Canadians.

 The surgery at Shouldice reportedly costs in the neighborhood of $5,000 to $8,000, less than a similar surgery in the U.S. that 90% of the time uses polypropylene mesh.
 Complications after a mesh surgery can drive the cost of a simple hernia repair into the hundreds of thousands of dollars.